wehkamp/bot-zero/README.md

 **Packages** <br/>
 We've included some packages:
 - `axios`: a promise-based HTTP client.
 Makes it easier to use promises of your HTTP requests.
-- `dotenv`: allows you to store environment variables in the .env file in the root of the project.
+- `cross-env`: allows you to store environment variables in the .env file in the root of the project.
 - `hubot-command-mapper`: allows for the mapping of commands with parameters to the Hubot without the need for regular expressions.

 **NPM**<br/>